rickfay/z17-randomizer/README.md

 ## Special Thanks

-- Tocapa for building the original ALBWR foundation this hack is built from
+- Tocapa for building the original ALBW Randomizer used as the basis for this mod
+- Gamestabled for his ASM contributions to development
+- All the Beta Testers, notably:
+  - Br00ty
+  - flora
-- My Beta Testers: Br00ty, j_im, flora, and Herreteman
+  - Herreteman
+  - j_im
+- The ALBW Modding community for their work creating tools that made this possible, notably:
+  - KillzXGaming
+  - Steven Tyler Sean Herr

 ## License